 As described in Section I.D infra, the 2013 Proxy, as excerpted in the Amended Complaint, contains two paragraphs related Day and Wilson.
 The 2013 Proxy contains factual statements about Day's history with the company, her prior work history, her service on other boards of directors, and her educational background.
-(Id. ¶ 204.)
+(Am.
+Compl. ¶ 204.)
 It further states that Day was selected as a director because of this extensive experience.
 (Id.)
 With respect to Wilson, the 2013 Proxy states that Wilson is the Chairman of the Board, and that the Board "believes that Mr. Wilson, as the founder of lululemon, is in a unique position to support continuity in both the product vision and the cultural values of our company that have been an integral part of our success, and his role as Chairman of the Board enables him to be more effective in this role."
 (Id.)

-Plaintiffs fail to allege that any of the assertions in the 2013 Proxy contained material misrepresentations or omissions when made.
+Plaintiffs fail to properly allege that any of the assertions in the 2013 Proxy contained material misrepresentations or omissions when made.
 Plaintiffs do not allege that any of the factual statements about Day and Wilson were inaccurate.
-Further, plaintiffs do not allege particularized facts that indicate the Director Defendants did not believe that Day was selected as a director because of her experience, or did not believe that Wilson was not in the "unique position" so described.
-This is due, in large part, to the fact that plaintiffs allege no particularized facts that any of the Director Defendants had knowledge or believed that Day's resignation was "imminent," or that she would announce her resignation in June 2013, as of April 30, 2013.
-The failure to disclose unspecified "internal turmoil" in the 2013 Proxy thus does not constitute an actionable omission.
-The allegations in the Amended Complaint thus fail to create a substantial likelihood of liability as to any of the Director Defendants under Section 14(a) as a result of the 2013 Proxy.
+Plaintiffs do not allege particularized facts that indicate the Director Defendants did not believe that Day was selected as a director because of her experience, or did not believe that Wilson was not in the "unique position" so described.
+This is due, in large part, to the fact that plaintiffs allege no particularized facts that any of the Director Defendants had knowledge of the fact that Day would announce her resignation in June 2013 as of April 30, 2013.
+Plaintiffs' Section 14(a) claim thus fails to create a substantial likelihood of liability as to any of the Director Defendants.